scrubbbbs/cbird/readme.md

 - console progress bar
 - error-log to file
 - removing items breaks symlinks to that item... ideally also track symlinks and update them
+- use idct scaling to speed up jpeg decompress

 ### Search
 - csv output for other tools, gui wrappers